levenlabs/dank/README.md

 Verifies the given signature to the filename.
 This should be used when updating a client-given filename in the database to verify that they have the rights to upload/view that filename.
 Returns 200 if it is valid and otherwise returns 400.
+This returns no body.

 Params: `sig`, `filename`